-School is back in session for many of us, and that marks the onset of the slow ebb of pool closings around town.
+At the blink of an eye, summer will be coming to an end, and that marks the onset of the slow ebb of pool closings around town.
 But with several weeks of hot, hot days remaining, you still need to cool off, right?
 Here are some places to swim or at the very least dip your feet in the water even after pool season is over.
-From full body immersion to ankle-deep wading, Louisville has several great ways to keep that summer spirit alive, courtesy of Mother Nature.
+From full-body immersion to ankle-deep wading, Louisville has several great ways to keep that summer spirit alive, courtesy of Mother Nature.

 Louisville: Best Places to Swim and Wade … in Nature!